Paul Berens

 Still Life with Three Books - Vincent van Gogh, 1887 Still Life with Three Books.
 Vincent van Gogh, 1887.

 Contrast that to modern societies like that of the U.S. which prioritize safety and economic prosperity as the two paramount metrics of social success, because anything beyond these are subjective and matters of taste.
 This relegating of government to safety and prosperity is an Enlightenment “achievement” (i.e., not a new thing), but the difference is that in the 18th century, the assumption was that religion would fill in the gaps (regarding virtue).
-For example, “pursuit of happiness” didn’t need to be spelled out in “life, liberty, and the pursuit of happiness” since the assumption was that God-fearing people had their Christian faith to inform them about what is happiness—if not eudaimonia—and how might they pursue it.
+For example, “pursuit of happiness” in “life, liberty, and the pursuit of happiness” didn’t need to be spelled out for folks since the assumption was that God-fearing people had their Christian faith to inform them about what is happiness—if not eudaimonia—and how might they attain it.
 But now that religion has been seriously attenuated in the West, the void produces a voluntaristic collision of wills, which leads straight to violence/war (Nietzsche et al. figured this out a long time ago).

 Let’s enumerate the merits and faults of the liberal arts education: